Skip to Content

 What Is Cerebral Palsy?

-Cerebral palsy is a medical condition that results from damage to the developing brain, affecting muscle coordination, movement, balance, and posture.
+Cerebral palsy is a medical condition that results from damage to the developing brain, permanently affecting muscle coordination, movement, balance, and posture.
+The condition is permanent but non-progressive, meaning it doesn’t worsen over time, though its effects require lifelong management.

 Symptoms often appear early in a child’s life and can continue into adulthood, requiring frequent medical care.
-Families may see a range of issues, from difficulty with walking and muscle stiffness to delayed motor milestones.
-Access to specialized healthcare in Albuquerque can help support the long-term needs of children with CP, and an experienced cerebral palsy attorney can provide guidance to help you pursue important resources.
+Families may see a range of issues, from difficulty walking and muscle stiffness to delayed motor milestones and seizures.
+Access to specialized healthcare in Albuquerque can help support the long-term needs of children with CP, and an experienced cerebral palsy attorney or cerebral palsy lawyer can provide guidance to help you pursue important resources.

 This disorder is often caused by: